carloschfa/apollo-mysql-server/README.md

 12. Click on Create Firewall.

 13. Sign-in to your droplet via terminal using root user.
+14. Install Node.js using<br>`yum install -y nodejs`
+15. Install Git using<br>`yum install -y git`
-14. Create a folder called Server using<br>`mkdir Server`
+16. Create a folder called Server using<br>`mkdir Server`
-15. Enter the recently created folder with<br>`cd Server`
+17. Enter the recently created folder with<br>`cd Server`
-16. Install Node.js and Git using<br>`yum install -y nodejs git`
-17. Clone the following GitHub repo using<br>`git clone https://github.com/carloschfa/apollo-mysql-server`
+18. Clone the following GitHub repo using<br>`git clone https://github.com/carloschfa/apollo-mysql-server`
-18. Enter the cloned repo folder with<br>`cd apollo-mysql-server`
+19. Enter the cloned repo folder with<br>`cd apollo-mysql-server`

 ## MySQL Installation and Configuration

-19. Start the MySQL installation with<br>`rpm -Uvh https://repo.mysql.com/mysql80-community-release-el7-3.noarch.rpm`
+20. Start the MySQL installation with<br>`rpm -Uvh https://repo.mysql.com/mysql80-community-release-el7-3.noarch.rpm`
-20. Finish the MySQL installation with<br>`yum install -y mysql-server`
+21. Finish the MySQL installation with<br>`yum install -y mysql-server`
-21. Start the MySQL Service using<br>`service mysqld start`
+22. Start the MySQL Service using<br>`service mysqld start`
-22. Configure MySQL using<br>`mysql_secure_installation`
+23. Configure MySQL using<br>`mysql_secure_installation`
-23. Answer the following questions as described below.<br>
+24. Answer the following questions as described below.<br>
 - Would you like to setup VALIDATE PASSWORD component? - `No`
 - Please set the password for root here.
 New password: - `Related123`
 - Remove anonymous users? - `Yes`